msalemor/sk-dev-training/README.md

 ## When and when not to choose Semantic Kernel

+**Note:** Semantic Kernel is still in preview.
+I have encountered weekly breaking changes.
+I don't recommend it for production.

 ### When

 - There's language support particularly for C# and Python (more languages support coming).